EckertLab/protocols/ddRAD-seq data processing.md

   - Keep only biallelic SNPs and SNPs with a min phred score of 20. *Phred score cutoff not implemented for imputed SNPs*

   - Get depth per SNP and choose either the 50th or 75th percentile as the cutoff. i.e remove any SNP that has a depth greater than the cutoff value.
-(This step can be done in R or in python). *This step not implemented for imputed SNPs*
+(This step can be done in R or in python too). *This step not implemented for imputed SNPs*

   - Determine minor allele frequency cutoff (depends on sample size and number of individuals per site).
 Remove all SNPs below the cutoff. *This step can be done in R manually (after converting to 012 file) or using vcftools.*